sunfmin/redisgosearch/README.md

 count, err := client.Search("entries", "go community", map[string]string{"group": "New York"}, 0, 20, &entries)
 ```

-The 0 and 20 is for pagination, and the count returned is the total count of entries that matched go community.
+The 0 and 20 is for pagination, and `count` is the total number of entries that matched "go community".

+## Contributing
 The current feature set is simple, and new features are appreciated.
+Please initiate a pull request, and make sure to `go fmt` and `golint`!